The New South Wales Golf Club

 Mr. Tom Doak has been called in recently to make some more changes, with the goal to remake some of the changes that have altered MacKenzie’s original plan.
 After our round, we had a look at some of Doak’s plans that hang in Clubhouse.

-Consistently ranked in the top 100 in the world, NSWGC plays 6830-yards, par 72 from the Blue tees, and a very long 6052-yards from the Red tees.
+Located just south of Sydney, and consistently ranked in the top 100 in the world, NSWGC plays 6830-yards, par 72 from the Blue tees, and a very long 6052-yards from the Red tees.
 It was late fall and rain had fallen hard the night before.
 So, we slide our rain jackets into our Jones bags and went inside the stately Clubhouse.

-With unending views of the course and out to the Tasman Sea that are indeed spectacular, we toured the Clubhouse and enjoyed a coffee.
+With unending views of the course and out to the Tasman Sea that is indeed spectacular, we toured the Clubhouse and enjoyed a coffee.
 Afterward, we went down to hit some balls on the practice range and met Cameron, our gracious host.
 You probably know him on Instagram as The Golf Labyrinth.

 With that beautiful Clubhouse looking down on you, the opening tee shot at NSWGC can be very intimidating!
 With butterflies flying uncontrollably in our stomachs, we made a silent prayer to the golfing gods, and away we went!
 Our dream was about to come true!

 The 416-yard par 4 third hole should be named blind faith because as you stand on the tee, blind faith is what is required.
 I still had butterflies in my stomach when we reached the tee box.
 Hidden from view is the fairway that doglegs almost 90 degrees straight left.
 On our gracious host’s advice, I hit a 3 wood over the short trees left and drew it, surprisingly exactly where Cameron wanted.
-It was another intimidating tee shot, but one that I am happy to report that was executed to perfection!
+It was another intimidating tee shot, but one that I am happy to report was executed to perfection!
 Without his knowledge, I never would have aimed that far left off the tee!

 Menekse absolutely crushed one of the best tee shots I have ever seen her hit!
 Her smooth swing resulted in her ball making it past the crest of the fairway, rolling all the way to the bottom of the hill.